fetchai/docs-archived/docs/ledger_v2/networks.md

 You can read more detailed information on [Github](https://github.com/fetchai/networks-agentland).

-## Agent World
+## **Incentivized Testnet Phase 1: Agent World**

-Agent World is our first incentivsed test network.
+The Agent World incentivized test network is phase 1 of our journey to Mainnet v2.
 Check out the [Incentivised Testnets](../../i_nets/) for more information.

 | Parameter      | Value                                         |